In This Article:

 - Audio driver issue – Try restarting the application

-- System sleep/hibernate – Disable power saving during recording
+- System sleep/hibernate – Disable power saving during recording, or enable “Prevent Sleep” in Settings → Advanced

 Solution: